digitopoi/ASPNetMVC5-Notes/4_EssentialToolsForMVC/README.md

 The main change is to add a class constructor that accepts and implementation of the IValueCalculator interface.
 Ninject will provide an object that implements the interface when it creates an instance of the controller, using the configuration setup in the NinjectDependencyResolver class.

+Finally, any mention of Ninject or the LinqValueCalculator is removed from the controller.

 ```c#
 public class HomeController : Controller